Germany's Covid cases hit record high with Merkel warning of 'dramatic' situation – KION546

 ‘Lockdown for the unvaccinated’

-The proposed measures would require Germans to provide proof of vaccination or a negative test in order to ride a bus or board a train, in an expansion of the country’s “3G” system that requires either to enter certain venues and settings.
-Free Covid-19 tests would be reintroduced as well the permission to work from home whenever possible.
+The proposed measures would require Germans to provide proof of vaccination or a certificate of recovery in order to ride a bus or board a train, in an expansion of the country’s “3G” system that required a negative Covid-19 test to enter certain venues and settings.
+Free Covid-19 tests would be reintroduced as well as permission to work from home whenever possible.

 Green Party co-leader Robert Habeck told public broadcaster ARD on Sunday that the rules in effect amount to a “lockdown for the unvaccinated.”